thecoolwinter/blog/Posts/2026-03-07-OpenBudget-DevLog-01/index.md

 ---
-title: OpenBudget Dev Log - Home Screen - Part 1
+title: OpenBudget Dev Log - Part 1
 tags: [OpenBudget, Swift, UIKit, AppKit]
 excerpt: Working on the design of the new Home Screen, colors, and goals for the rework.
 created_at: 2026-03-07